top of page

 According to Ayurveda, the basis of life is explained by the five elements (ether, air, fire, water, and earth), which are found in our universe and are understood by the qualities that surround us in nature (hot-cold, wet-dry, heavy-light, mobile-stable, etc.).

 Water is actually “pure” water but can contain many of the same impurities found in drilled wells or tap water.
-Natural spring water is derived from an underground formation in which water flows naturally to the surface of the earth.
-Spring water must be collected only at the spring or through an underground formation feeding the spring.
+Natural spring water is derived from an underground formation in which water flows naturally to the earth's surface.
+Spring water must be collected only at the spring or through a subterranean formation feeding the spring.
 The term “100% pure” refers not to the absence of impurities in the water but to the source of the water itself.

 Ayurveda understands water in the body in five distinct ways, known as the five types of the Kapha dosha:

-First, water protects the mouth and the actions of chewing while breaking down what we ingest.
+First, water protects the mouth and the actions of chewing while breaking down food.

 Second, it protects the stomach against acids and aids with digestion.